lumeland/blog/posts/lume-2.md

 ## TypeScript improvements

-Althought in Lume 1 it's possible to import and use the Lume types, it's not very ergonomic.
-Lume 2 register the global namespace `Lume` containing some useful types.
+Although in Lume 1 it's possible to import and use the Lume types, it's not very ergonomic.
+Lume 2 registers the global namespace `Lume` containing some useful types.

-To use the new Lume types, update the `deno.json` adding the `types` key to the `compilerOption` entry:
+To use the new Lume types, update the `deno.json` by adding the `types` key to the `compilerOption` entry:

 ```json
 {